 FOG cups

-The City of London provides residents free FOG Cups to collect their fats, oils, and grease.
-When the cup is full, it can be returned to a City of London EnviroDepot where it will be used to generate green energy.
+The City of London provides residents with FOG cups for no charge (limit 2 per household per visit) to collect their fats, oils and grease.
+When the cup is full, it may be returned to a City of London EnviroDepot where it will be used to generate green energy.

 One full FOG Cup can be turned into enough energy to power a refrigerator for a day.

-The degradable FOG cup can also be placed in your garbage.
-If you do not have a FOG cup, you can also collect fats, oils, and grease in a coffee cup or can that you can place in the freezer.
-When it is full, please throw it out in your garbage.
+The certified compostable FOG cups can also be placed inside the Green Bin, including the lid.
+If you are not using a FOG cup, you can also collect fats, oils and grease in a coffee cup or can that you can place into the freezer.
+If using a coffee cup or can please put into the garbage.

 Private Drain Connection